YOUR STAY AT THE HOUSE

 The Ronald McDonald House can accommodate 20 families each night in private suites.
 Each family has a private room, which includes a bathroom.
 The house includes a large kitchen, several television rooms, a laundry room, a computer room, a linen closet and a playground.

 6. Are meals provided?

 Volunteers provide dinner for our families on nearly a daily basis.
 Families also have 24-hour access to the House pantry which is stocked with canned goods, breakfast items and other non-perishable food items donated by our generous community of supporters.

 7. How long do families stay at the Ronald McDonald House of Omaha?

 A family’s length of stay cannot exceed 15 months.
-The RMHC Board of Directors may grant an extension.
+The RMHC in Omaha Board of Directors may grant an extension.
 The appeal will be considered if it is determined that the health issues of the patient will be resolved within a short time frame.
 The request for an extension must be written by the parents.
 This should be accompanied by a statement from the child’s primary physician indicating the estimated length of recovery.
 A family whose length of stay has expired may reapply for admission if such request is made after the family and patient has returned to their permanent residence and the patient has been released from the current medical situation by a physician.

 8. What is the relationship between McDonald’s and Ronald McDonald House Charities of Omaha?

 While McDonald’s the corporation is the founding mission partner of RMHC, RMHC in Omaha is neither owned nor fully funded by McDonald’s.
 Local McDonald’s owner/operators and their customers provide approximately seventeen percent of our operating budget.
 Several owner/operators and McDonald’s corporate employees volunteer as members of our Board or serve as guest services or meal volunteers.
 McDonald’s customers show their support by donating change in the restaurant donation canisters.

 9. How is Ronald McDonald House Charities of Omaha funded?